afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 - Battery
 - Calibration data for the battery
 - User interface availability
+- Display for powertrain telemetry
+- Display for ECU telemetry
+- Display for race control telemetry
+- Display for gauges telemetry

 ### ID

 This is the internal chip identifier as reported by [esp_efuse_mac_get_default()](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/misc_system_api.html).
 Useful to distinguish one device from another.

+### Max FPS

+This is the maximum display rate (in frames per second) supported by the device's user interface.
+Zero will be read if there is no user interface.
+When sending telemetry data (output reports), the host computer should adapt its data rate to this display rate.

 ## Data format of report ID 3 (wheel configuration)